diegodevelops/caffe-pr-circleci/docs/Pipeline_description.md

 # Pipeline description

-We're using CircleCI for our CI/CD pipeline, which is connected to this public Github repo [here](https://github.com/diegodevelops/caffe-pr-circleci/tree/main), and the workflow is triggered automatically everytime we push new code to the 'main' branch.
+We're using CircleCI for our CI/CD pipeline, which is connected to this public Github repo, and the workflow is triggered automatically everytime we push new code to the 'main' branch.

 The workflow is divided into two 'jobs':